 Mississippi State University: www.msstate.edu

-The clinical education course at MBMC lasts 12 consecutive months.
+The clinical education course at MBMC lasts one year.
 Students are in the laboratory Monday - Friday from 7:30 a.m. to 4:00 p.m.
 They develop technical skills under the instruction and supervision of certified medical technologists/medical laboratory scientists by rotating through the major divisions of the clinical laboratory.
 Students learn to perform laboratory procedures by assisting with actual tests on hospital patients.
 Because their learning is directly related to patients and their illnesses, students develop an important professional concept–a sense of responsibility toward patients.

 Students also attend lectures on a daily basis.
 Both lectures and lab rotations are accompanied by frequent written, oral and practical examinations.
 The entire clinical course is concluded with a comprehensive examination.